 The people are either really young looking or really old looking.
-There isn’t much in between (Adam would comment on this later in the week as well).
+There isn’t much in between.

 If people were inherently grateful instead of greedy, communism would be an amazing way to live.
 But historically, it does not work.
 Though, as we are currently discovering, pure capitalism doesn’t work either.

 Concrete is not a forgiving material to make buildings out of.